Home Insights Story Studio Work With Me Free Growth Plan

 The no-code approach is 3-5x cheaper and 4-8x faster for operational tooling.
 The economic advantage is overwhelming for startups at the pre-Series A stage.

 However, the cost calculation shifts as scale increases.
 Beyond Rs 5 crore annual revenue, the limitations of no-code tools — performance constraints, limited customisation, vendor lock-in risk — begin to outweigh the cost advantages.
-The optimal approach for growing Indian startups is to build operational infrastructure with no-code tools initially, identify which tools are mission-critical and under the most scaling pressure, and migrate those specific tools to custom-built solutions when the usage volume or complexity justifies the investment.

 Building a No-Code Culture